ISISComputingGroup/ibex_developers_manual/Reflectometers.md

 ### Answered 06/2020

 1. Beam block, turn on beam block mode what do you expect to happen?
 What can we control - yes I know this is th 3rd iteration of this
     -The way they use it is to set gaps, horizontal and vertical, then turn off the gap calcs.
-Then move the non-blocking beam as far as possible out of the way and thenmove the blocking blade to desired position, e.g. South blade to -1.
+Then move the non-blocking beam as far as possible out of the way and then move the blocking blade to desired position, e.g. South blade to -1.
     - On CRISP the bottom blade needs to track the beam
     - In blocking mode it should have an offset from the beam
 1. Change engineering correction based on mode how does this work